By Kristina Zvaritch

 Performance wetsuits with no lining (also known as “smooth skin open cell”) or single-lining inside (smooth skin outside) can make you glide easier through the water and are excellent for competition.
 A greater amount of care needs to be taken with both types of wetsuits when donning and removing them, as they are more fragile than double-lined nylon wetsuits.

-Have a look at Molchanovs SPORT wetsuits for freediving training or PRO wetsuits for competition here
+Take a look at Molchanovs SPORT wetsuits for freediving training or PRO wetsuits for competition here.

 While many people start out with plastic fins for freediving, as they are cheaper and more durable, they may be too stiff for forming good technique.
 It is recommended to get rubber or silicone fins for training technique, and then to upgrade to fiberglass or carbon fiber fins for performance.
 Fiberglass fins offer more options for stiffness and are more efficient than plastic, but are also a bit more delicate.
 Top athletes generally prefer carbon fiber fins for their efficiency, although more care needs to be taken when handling and traveling with them, as they are quite fragile.
 You can purchase blade tips to protect your bifin blades when in transit.

 We recommend Molchanovs CORE Silicone Bifins for training and traveling.
-For fiberglass, our top pick is the CB2 Fiberglass bifins, while we recommend the CB2x Carbon for those who are in the market for carbon fiber fins.
+For fiberglass, our top pick is the PRO Hyper Fiberglass bifins, while we recommend the PRO Hyper Carbon bifins for those who are in the market for carbon fiber fins.

 The monofin is a type of large, single fin that is used as an alternative to bifins.
 It requires a dolphin kick technique, and once this technique is mastered, the freediver has increased power that can take them deeper and further than bifins.
-Monofin technique can be developed with rubber fins, and is introduced to freedivers in the Molchanovs Wave 2 / Lap 2 course and trained further in the Wave 3 / Lap 3 course.
+Monofin technique can be developed with rubber fins, and is introduced to freedivers in the Molchanovs Lap/Wave 2 course and trained further in the Lap/Wave 3 course.

 Monofins are generally made from carbon fiber, fiberglass, or carbon composite.
 Carbon fiber blades are flexible, lightweight, and energy efficient, but are more expensive and fragile.
 Fiberglass blades are a bit heavier but are still thin, light, responsive, and more durable.
 Carbon composite blades include both fiberglass and carbon fiber.
 Blades come in different stiffnesses, but generally a softer blade is preferred to save energy.
 When traveling, take care to pack a monofin very carefully to protect the blade, or consider purchasing the Molchanovs Hard Case for peace of mind during transit.